 A guided tour of the Victorian House is a must.
 Not only is the decor incredible, but the stories have to be heard to be believed.

 There are also museums to visit, including the National Museum and Art Gallery.
-Here you can learn all about Wales from Gondwana to the modern-day.
+Here, you can learn all about Wales, from Gondwana to the present.

 The Cardiff Bay waterfront is the vibrant heart of the city.
-It is here where all the restaurants and cafes are situated as well as the Millennium Centre, National Assembly of Wales and Norwegian Church and cafe.
+Here are all the restaurants and cafes, as well as the Millennium Centre, National Assembly of Wales, Norwegian Church, and cafe.

 It is a great walk along the esplanade between all these attractions, especially on a fine day.